-authinfo

-Displays information concerning the authentication module, including known keys and counts of encryptions and decryptions performed.

-broadcast PeerAddress [ Keyid | [ Version ]

-Same as the addpeer subcommand, except that the operating mode is broadcast.
-The PeerAddress can be the broadcast address of the local network or a multicast group address assigned to NTP (224.0.1.1).

-cirtrap Address [ Port ] [ Interface ]

-Clears a trap for asynchronous messages at the specified address and port number for sending messages with the specified local interface address.
-If you do not specify the port number, the value defaults to 18447.
-If you do not specify the interface address, the value defaults to the source address of the local interface.

-delrestrict Address Mask [ ntpport ] disable Option ...

-Deletes the matching entry from the restrict list.

-Disables various server options.
+enable Option various server options.
 Does not affect options not mentioned.
-The enable subcommand describes the options.

-enable Option ...

-Enables various server options.
-Does not affect options not mentioned.
-You can specify one or more of the following values for Option:

-auth

-Causes the server to synchronize with unconfigured peers only if the peer has been correctly authenticated using a trusted key and key identifier.
-The default for this option is disable (off).

-bclient Causes the server to listen for a message from a broadcast or multicast server, following which an association is automatically instantiated for that server.
-The default for this argument is disable (off).
+You can specify nore of the following values for Option : auth Causes the server to synchronize with unconfigured peers only if the peer has been correctly authenticated using a trusted key and key identifier.
+The default for this option is disable (off). bclient Causes the server to listen for a message from a broadcast or multicast server, following which an association is automatically instantiated for that server.
+The default for this argument is disable (off). monitor Enables the monitoring facility, with default enable (on). pli Enables the server to adjust its local clock, with default enable (on).

-monitor

-Enables the monitoring facility, with default enable (on).

-lla

-Enables the server to adjust its local clock, with default enable (on).
 If not set, the local clock free-runs at its intrinsic time and frequency offset.
-This option is useful when the local clock is controlled by some other device or protocol and NTP is used only to provide synchronization to other clients.

-Enables statistics facility filegen, with default enable (on). stats fudge PeerAddress [ Time1 ] [ Time2 ] [ Stratum ] [ Refid ]

-Provides a way to set certain data for a reference clock.
+This option is useful when the local clock is controlled by some other device or protocol and NTP is used only to provide synchronization to other clients. fudge PeerAddress [ Time1 ] [ Time2 ] [ Stratum ] [ Refid ] stats Provides Enables statistics facility filegen, with default enable (on). s a way to set certain data for a reference clock.
 Time1 and Time2 are in fixed point seconds and used in some clock drivers as calibration constants.
 Stratum is a number in the range zero to 15 and used to assign a nonstandard operating stratum to the clock.

-Refid is an ASCII string in the range one to four characters and used to assign a nonstandard reference identifier to the clock.

-monitor yes | no

-Enables or disables the monitoring facility.
-A monitor no subcommand followed by a monitor yes subcommand is a good way of resetting the packet counts.

-readkeys

-Purges the current set of authentication keys and obtains a new set by rereading the keys file specified in the xntpd configuration file.
-This allows you to change encryption keys without restarting the server.
+Refid is an ASCII string in the range one to four characters and used to assign a nonstandard reference identifier to the clock. monitor yes no Enables or disables the monitoring facility.
+A monitor no subcommand followed by a monitor yes subcommand is a good way of resetting the packet counts. readkeys Purges the current set of authentication keys and obtains a new set by rereading the keys file specified in the xntpd configuration file.
+This allows you to change encryption keys without restarting the server. reset Module Clears the statistics counters in various modules of the server.
+You can specify one or more of the following values for Module : io , sys , mem , timer , auth , allpeers .

-reset Module

-Clears the statistics counters in various modules of the server.
-You can specify one or more of the following values for Module: io, sys, mem, timer, auth, allpeers.